RM1213-ARM/LAB2-Trading-Lab/README.md

 - Accessible only through the API layer and management network
 - Ensures data security and integrity

----
-### 🔁 Reverse Proxy (Nginx)

-Nginx is configured as a reverse proxy to route API traffic:
-/api --> Flask API Server

 ## 🧠 Key Design Decisions

 The system was designed with a strong focus on modularity, security, and realistic production-like architecture.
 A multi-tier approach was chosen to separate the Web, Application, and Database layers, ensuring that each component has a clearly defined responsibility.
 This improves maintainability, scalability, and fault isolation, as changes or failures in one layer do not directly impact the others.